Adi Shankaracharya Hero Background

 Knowledge and Documentation Effort

-A central pillar of Shaankara Jyothi Prakasha is knowledge creation through field engagement.
+A central pillar of Shaankara Jyoti Prakasha is knowledge creation through field engagement.

 The initiative is working toward: